RubberBandGames/Wobbly-Life-Mod-Examples/README.md

 **We have included a version of Hide and Seek which you can use to make your own Hide and Seek maps!**

 ![](Images/Quarry.png)

+# Disclaimer

+**The content distributed within this project is for the purposes of modding Wobbly Life.
+Do not distribute or use assets for any other purpose.**